BIO: Matthew Burston was born in Perth (WA) and began playing basketball as a junior with the Perry Lakes basketball program.

 The series heated up in game three after an altercation between Anstey and Rhys Carter, resulting in Anstey’s ejection for a strike and Mika Vukona’s ejection due to the ensuing on-court scuffle.
 Following Anstey’s exit, the Dragons overpowered Melbourne 84-67 at Hisense Arena, with Donta Smith adding 18 points, including 10 in the final quarter.
 Although the tribunal chose not to suspend players, Anstey rebounded in game four with a powerful 31-point, 14-rebound, and 4-assist performance, helping Melbourne secure a 108-95 win and pushing the series to a fifth and deciding game.

 In the final showdown, 9,000 fans packed Hisense Arena to witness the Dragons clinch the title with a 102-81 victory over Melbourne.
 Tremmell Darden (31 points) took charge in the fourth quarter, scoring 21 points, while Smith (21 points, 10 rebounds, 7 assists) flirted with a triple-double.
 Vukona and Worthington contained Anstey, limiting him to 12 points and 3 rebounds, while Ebi Ere and Barlow each contributed 16 points for the Tigers.
-Smith’s standout performance across the series earned him Finals MVP honors with averages of 18.2 points, 7.4 rebounds, and 5.4 assists over five games.
+Smith’s standout performance across the series earned him Finals MVP honours with averages of 18.2 points, 7.4 rebounds, and 5.4 assists over five games.

 Despite hopes of defending their title, the Dragons made the unexpected decision to withdraw from the NBL within months of their championship win.
 Co-owner Mark Cowan cited the league’s instability and the Dragons’ vision for a fully professional, commercially viable competition as reasons for their exit.